 - Vendor’s Clearance Certificate pursuant to s.6(3) of the Retail Sales Tax Act

-- Section 116 of the Income Tax Act statutory declaration by the Vendors as to their age and Canadian residency
+- Section 116 of the Income Tax Act statutory declaration by the Vendor as to Canadian residency

 - Bill of Sale

 For example, an insurance broker wishes to sell his or her list of clients–the broker’s goodwill–for $50,000.
 The purchaser does so in the hopes that the clients on the list will continue to use the purchaser as their insurance broker.
-Typically in these circumstances, the seller will introduce the purchaser to the clients and indicate that this is his or her successor to incentivize the customers to continue to purchase insurance with the purchaser.
+Typically in these circumstances, the seller will introduce the purchaser to the clients and indicate that the purchaser is his or her successor to encourage the clients to continue to purchase insurance from the purchaser.

 If the seller doesn’t sign a non-competition agreement in connection with the goodwill sale, he can simply open up shop across the street and continue to sell insurance.
 Of course, all of company’s existing clients will go across the street and purchase insurance from the seller, with whom they already have a relationship.
 The purchaser will have purchased goodwill for $50,000 that has been reduced to zero.